 Companies should consider their own resources, previous business experience abroad, and long-term business strategy before entering the Costa Rican market.
 American products and services enjoy an excellent reputation and Costa Rica is an attractive market for many U.S. companies.
 One of the most common market entry options is finding a local agent or distributor.
 Other approaches include licensing, franchising, and identifying local partners with market knowledge and contacts.

-In addition, the U.S. Department of Agriculture’s Foreign Agricultural Service (FAS) provides equivalent-level trade services at no cost for U.S. companies interested in exporting agricultural, fishery, and forestry products through their Agricultural Trade Offices.
-FAS works with USDA agencies and other U.S. food safety-related agencies (the United States Food and Drug Administration) to coordinate the U.S. response to newly arising sanitary, phytosanitary, and technical barriers to trade, such as identifying and resolving challenges posed by new procedures introduced at port or acquiring, translating, and coordinating the U.S. response to draft regulations that could affect U.S. exports.
+In addition, the U.S. Department of Agriculture’s Foreign Agricultural Service (FAS) provides equivalent-level trade services at no cost for U.S. companies interested in exporting agricultural, fishery, and forestry products through their office in Embassy San José.
+FAS works with USDA agencies and other U.S. food safety regulators (including the U.S. Food and Drug Administration) to identify and resolve sanitary, phytosanitary, and technical barriers to trade, such as procedures at ports of entry or acquiring, translating, and coordinating the U.S. response to draft regulations that could affect U.S. exports.